Museum of Fine Arts, Houston: Modern Latin America and Latino Art

-In 2001, the MFAH, established the International Center for the Arts of the Americas (ICAA), the leading research institute for 20th-century Latin American and Latino art.
-The ICAA has been a pioneer in collecting, exhibiting and researching the diverse artistic production of Latin American and Latinx communities, including artists from Mexico, Central and South America, the Caribbean, and artists of Latin American descent living and working in the United States.
-Through the ICAA, the MFAH brought a long-term transformation in the appreciation and understanding of Latin American and Latinx visual arts in the United States and abroad.
+In 2001, the MFAH established the International Center for the Arts of the Americas (ICAA), the leading research institute for 20th-century Latin American and Latino art.
+The ICAA was a pioneer in collecting, exhibiting and researching the artistic production of Latin American and Latinx communities, including artists from Mexico, Central and South America, the Caribbean, and artists of Latin American descent living and working in the United States.
+Through the ICAA, the MFAH helped to bring about a long-term transformation in the appreciation and understanding of Latin American and Latinx visual arts in the United States and abroad.
+According to Edward Sullivan, who is the deputy director of the Institute of Fine Arts in New York, the ICAA is the "premier institution internationally for the exhibition and promotion of interest in Latin American art.”